History of Tarnovo: Ottoman rule

 After Bulgaria fell under Ottoman rule, much of the aristocracy moved to Russia, Asia Minor, and Northern Europe.
 Some Bulgarians continued to resist.
 The First Tarnovo Uprising and the Second Tarnovo Uprising in the 16th and 17th centuries broke out in the city.
 The city became home to a significant Turkish population, and many churches were converted into mosques.
 The city remained an important administrative centre.
-Several Turkish baths were opened, and many Turkish cafes and Ottoman-style houses were built, giving an Oriental look to the city.
+Several hamams were opened, and many Turkish cafes and Ottoman-style houses were built, giving an Oriental look to the city.
 But the city also managed to preserve its Bulgarian culture and identity.
 In 1835, a rebellion against the Ottoman empire - the Velch Conspiracy - was organized in the city.
 The monasteries of Veliko Turnovo's Holy Forest were centres of cultural and literary activity.
 A charity organisation 'Women's Municipality' was founded.
 There were several agricultural markets in the city (on Asen I square, next to the Men's High School, and the maritime field agricultural market) and the Samovodska Charshia market in the Bolyarski neighbourhood.
 There are many important examples of Bulgarian National Revival architecture, including works by the outstanding architect Kolyu Ficheto.